web-extend/web-extend/docs/guide/migration/crxjs.md

 When migrating bundler from Vite to Rsbuild, the main changes are as follows.

-1. Create `web-extend.config.ts` for manifest configuration.
+1. Create `bext.config.ts` for manifest configuration.
 2. Create `rsbuild.config.ts` for bundler configuration.
 3. Migrate plugins, see [rsbuild-migrating-plugins](https://rsbuild.rs/guide/migration/vite#migrating-plugins).
 4. Migrate configuration, see [rsbuild-configuration-migration](https://rsbuild.rs/guide/migration/vite#configuration-migration).